fabioesilveira/Back-end-FAST-FUEL/README.md

 ### Users & Authentication

-POST /users/register
-Create a new user account.

-POST /users/login
-Authenticate a user and return a JWT token.

 GET /users/admin
 Retrieve all users, including administrators (admin only).

 GET /users
 Retrieve all normal users (admin only).

+POST /users/register
+Create a new user account and send an email verification link.

+POST /users/login
+Authenticate a verified user and return a JWT token.

+GET /users/verify-email?token=
+Verify a user's email using the token sent by email.

+POST /users/resend-verification
+Send a new verification email to an unverified account.

+POST /users/forgot-password
+Request a password reset email.

+POST /users/reset-password
+Reset a user's password using a valid password reset token.

 GET /users/:id
 Retrieve details for a specific user.
 Users can access their own information, while administrators can access any user.